 Story Hive 100K program is a career accelerator program geared towards individuals like Brian and I, guys who have been in the market for awhile but have clashed to take our play to the big screen.
 It’s an honour to be a part of the first 100K program.
 As much as funds are great, Im speaking about being 1 of the 25 selected projects out of all the other great concepts, being along side other production crews that are producing meaningful content and having support to tell a story we are passionate about.
 It was nice to hear of some of the other crews concepts that relate to “roots”.
 Stories that will tell of past Canadian landmarks that are now abandoned, to Nazi POW camps in Medicine Hat Alberta, and various aboriginal themed projects and projects based around creating change .
 Im speaking of Disappearing Dialogues, things that are not comfortably discussed as they lie so deep in roots of the past.
-Issues that may be suppressed or not on the surface of the common dialogue in todays society that may be the latest cool topic or may be uncomfortable to discuss.
+Issues that may be suppressed or not on the surface of the common dialogue in todays society that may be the latest cool topic or may not be comfortable to discuss.

 Over the event we combed over legal details, heard some words from Mark Montefiore, producer of Letterkenny and Bad Blood, met our mentor from NSI and mingled.

 By the time we were ready to roll out I ended up noticing this interesting poem and image of a tree upside-down.
-I love how looking at things form a different perspective can allow us to see life differently.
+I love how looking at things from a different perspective can allow us to see life differently.
 Once we get to the roots we can rise with beauty.
 Is it in our nature to come into syncronicity?

 More about the poem’s roots and the 12th grader who wrote it.